-The longer a bedsore goes untreated, the greater the risk of malignant transformation into Marjolin’s ulcers becomes.
+The longer a bedsore goes untreated, the greater the risk of malignant transformation into Marjolin’s ulcers becomes, as a nursing home lawyer in Philadelphia, PA knows well.
 A 2011 study published in the Journal of the American College of Certified Wound Specialists noted that, while the specific causes of Marjolin’s ulcers are unknown, “Patients with depressed immune systems” – such as the elderly – “may be more susceptible to a malignant transformation.”

 Treatment and Prognosis for Squamous Cell Carcinoma (Skin Cancer)